Think you’ve got what it takes

 Richard Lawson, Broadcast Journalist, BBC

-The Young Journalists’ Academy is a unique programme aimed at inspiring and training the newsmakers of tomorrow.
+The Young Journalists’ Academy (YJA) is a unique programme for young people from state school backgrounds.
+We aim to inspire and train the newsmakers of tomorrow.
 In partnership with some of the world’s leading media organisations, the YJA gives aspiring journalists the skills and the contacts they need to kick-start their careers in the media.

 The YJA provides an unmissable opportunity for anyone who wants to be a journalist, but doesn’t have any way in.